skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > meddling, it's just that they overestimated how much Noreeno knew.
 > He didn't have any idea where the Magus Archives were, which Eomer
 > suspected was the base of operations for the Children of The
 > Cathedral.
-(This was the Lich-worshiping cult which Noreeno led) If
+(This was the lich-worshiping cult which Noreeno led) If
 > he didn't know, none of them did.

 They learn that Mordan's followers have been meeting in various